after the Real Estate feeding frenzy, we are starting to see rental rates drop.

 Enter the Government to throw a wet blanket on everything with their new licensing and taxation rules in particular with ownership of a second home or investment property.

-The spec tax for a second home in Victoria and the new licensing fees and requirements for the vacation rentals have created an oversupply of furnished housing as everyone with a second home or vacation home is rushing into the executive sector.
-Not all will survive as we are now seeing downward rental rates.
-(See chart below)
+The spec tax for a second home in Victoria and the new licensing fees and requirements for the vacation rentals have subsequently created an oversupply of furnished housing as everyone with a second home or vacation home is rushing into the executive rental sector.
+Not all will survive as we are now seeing downward rental rates due to oversupply and lower demand.